venom-blockchain/developer-program/README.md

 `venom-dao`

-If you want to add some additional tags to your repositories related to the Venom Foundation Developer Program, please feel free to propose to add it to this list
+If you want to add some additional topics to your repositories related to the Venom Foundation Developer Program, please feel free to propose to add it to this list

 ### README.md Template